boss-defender/Abliteration/README.md

 The script automatically mounts your Google Drive, detects your saved checkpoint, skips all finished trials, and instantly picks up right where you left off! 🔄💾

-**You need to select either you want to Continue the previous run or start from scratch.**
+**You need to select either you want to Continue the previous run or start from scratch.
+Type 1 and hit enter**

 ## 🔄 Resuming Progress After GPU Timeout (Free Tier)